urbanwildlifeinstitute/UWIN_tutorials/challenges/advanced_data_manipulation/advanced_data_manipulation_challenge.md

 head(UWIN_data)
 ```

-### Understanding our data
+### Breaking down our data
 These are summary statistics of wildlife found at unquie sites sampled by camera traps in 19 cities across the US and Canada.
-Below is a table of City acronyms and descriptions of each column header.
+Below is a table of City acronyms...

 | City                      | Code   |
 |---------------------------|--------|